emanuelvsz/simple-projects/README.md

   * Simple game that just moves a square on the xy axis, no collision, that's all - <a href="./javascript/walking-game">check here</a>
 * Golang
   * Simple filter application, that haves an array of one class that are filtered in some ways  - <a href="./golang/filter-patients">check here</a>
+  * Simple code that gaves you a ip of any link of internet  - <a href="./golang/ip-finder">check here</a>